Shared Certificates for Neural Network Verification: Offline Proof Sharing

-These results highlight, that with the algorithm outlined in \cref{sec:ell_infty-robustness}, a set of templates $\mathcal{T}$ can be obtained that generalize remarkably well to new input regions (e.g., up to 65.2 \% containment).
-That is, while more precise relaxations such as stars allow templates that capture a far higher rate of containment for new input regions, their added cost of the containment check makes the obtained speedups smaller.

-Finally, we see that in both the CNN and the 5x100 network Template Expansion (\cref{sec:template-extension}) uniformly leads to a higher matching rate and speed-ups.
+To summarize, these results highlight that with the algorithm outlined in \cref{sec:ell_infty-robustness}, a set of templates $\mathcal{T}$ can be obtained that generalize remarkably well to new unseen input regions (e.g., up to 65.2 \% containment).
+More precise abstractions such as Stars allow templates that capture a far higher rate of containment for new input regions, the added cost of their containment check makes the obtained speedups smaller.
+Finally, we see that Template Expansion (\cref{sec:template-extension}) uniformly leads to a higher matching rate and speed-ups.